One of the huge aspects of modern sales and marketing is email outreach.

 - We met last week at [ Name of Event/Location]

-- I am reaching out because a month ago you have applied for [ topic/context]
+- I am reaching out because a month ago, you applied for [ topic/context]

-- Our mutual friend [ Name of mutual friend] suggested me to reach out
+- Our mutual friend [ Name of mutual friend] suggested I reach out

-- You have request for the call on our website [ name of the website] about [ topic]
+- You have requested for a call on our website [ name of the website] about [ topic]

 Step 4: State Your Purpose Specifically & Clearly